 Tata Power expands rooftop solar service to 90 cities across India

+Tata Power, the country's largest integrated utility, is making a big push for a stronger adoption of clean energy by expanding its rooftop solar offerings to 90 cities.
-Tata Power on Thursday said it has expanded its rooftop solar service to 90 cities across the country

-The big rollout from Tata Power comes at a time when consumers across all major categories including commercial, industrial, residential and public sector are adopting solar energy as a reliable and sustainable solution to meet their energy needs that also holds tremendous potential to save costs
+Tata Power, the country's largest integrated utility, is making a big push for a stronger adoption of clean energy by expanding its rooftop solar offerings to 90 cities.
+The rollout comes at a time when consumers across all major categories including commercial, industrial, residential and public sector are adopting solar energy as a reliable and sustainable solution to meet their energy needs that also holds tremendous potential to save costs.

-"Preparing for a future-ready India, Tata Power is making a big push for a stronger adoption of clean energy by expanding its rooftop solar offerings to 90 cities," the power major said in a filing to BSE.
-Tata Power launched customisable rooftop solar solutions on a pan-India basis in September 2018, as pee the company.
-Shares of the firm were trading 4.97 per cent lower at Rs 33.45 apiece on the BSE.
+Tata Power Solar said on Thursday it has built utility scale projects in 13 states in the country with a total capacity of around 2.76 gigawatts.
+Praveer Sinha, Chief Executive Officer and Managing Director of Tata Power said, solar rooftops not only offer an economical and clean alternative to conventional energy sources but also deliver reliability.

+"With the increased adoption of rooftop solar by consumers, we are confident that our solutions will play a big role in improving energy access across the country, in both urban and rural parts," he said in a statement.
+Ashish Khanna, President of Tata Power (Renewables), said: "It is our endeavour to offer consumers the option of clean and green energy which is not only cost-effective but also helps them in energy conservation.
+With rooftop solar, we aim to achieve our company's objective of Lighting up Lives."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)